webdevjeffus/drop-in-css/docs/tutorial.md

 #### Tables

 The last two rules in the Main Styles section of **drop-in.css** style tables within the \<main> element.
-Recall that we set the color for table borders in the Colors subsection of Design Styles.
+Recall that we set the colors for table borders and backgrounds in the [Colors](#colors) subsection of Design Styles, above.

 ```css
 /* Tables */